JuliaControl/RobustAndOptimalControl.jl/README.md

 This package aims to be en experimental testbed for APIs and algorithms which may eventually make their way into ControlSystems.jl

-All examples in the folder `examples` are tested in the CI tests they currently serve as the only available documentation.
+All examples in the folder `examples` are tested in the CI tests, they currently serve as the only available documentation.
+The tests may further serve as documentation for functionality not yet covered by examples.

 ## Installation
 This package currently requires `ControlSystems/dev`, install using